Automation in Project Management: A Complete Guide

 Phase 2: Project Planning

 Automation can also be a valuable aid during the planning phase.
 For instance, you can enhance planning efficiency by automating approval workflows for project deliverables.
-This can be accomplished by setting up a workflow that automatically sends approval requests to the relevant stakeholders, tracks the status of approvals, and notifies the concerned team members of approvals or rejections, as well as any delays and the step at which the delay occurred.
+This can be accomplished by setting up an approval workflow automation that sends approval requests to the relevant stakeholders, tracks the status of approvals, and notifies the concerned team members of approvals or rejections, as well as any delays and the step at which the delay occurred.
 By automating this process, you can ensure transparency and expedite project planning.

 Phase 3: Project Execution